CSOs kick as FG moves to reintroduce tollgates on federal highways

 “The factors that led to the dismantling of previous tollgates are still very much with us and nothing has changed.
 Reinventing a failed project is not in the interest of Nigerians.

 “It is another exploitation of the common man and an addition to the people’s burden.
-From a shoddy increase in VAT to frivolous bank charges and now to this.
-It is unfortunate that we Nigerians have ourselves under the current economic yoke where the people are being chastised with economic scorpions,” Atoye stated.
+From a shoddy increase in VAT to frivolous bank charges and now to tollgates.
+It is unfortunate that we Nigerians have ourselves under the current economic yoke where the people are being chastised with economic scorpions”, Atoye stated.